What is a SKU code? How to create SKUs, examples & differences with other systems

 Non standardized Standardized

-SKU numbers vs. EAN numbers
+SKU vs. EAN numbers

 SKUs are used in internal processes, while EANs (European Article Number) are standardized and used both inside and outside the company’s facilities.
 While SKU and EAN numbers have a similar function, they can look different.